 However, sometimes, even after feeding the best quality Koi food, your Koi will not reach your desired size.
 It’s because genetics play an integral part in Koi’s growth and ultimate size.

-What can I feed my koi besides fish food?
+What can I feed my fish besides commercial products?

 I always encourage feeding natural fresh food to Koi alongside commercial Koi fish food and fish supplements.
 Here are some of the finest fresh food choices you can feed your Koi.